emacsmirror/meep/docs/reference.rst

 how this is handled for skipping words & symbols.

 ``(meep-move-same-syntax-and-space-prev ARG)``
-   Move back a syntax-spans ARG times.
+   Move back a syntax-and-space, ARG times.

 ``(meep-move-same-syntax-and-space-next ARG)``
-   Move to the end of the next word ARG times.
+   Move to the end of the next syntax-and-space, ARG times.

 ``(meep-move-same-syntax-and-space-next-end ARG)``
-   Move to the end of the next word ARG times.
+   Move to the beginning of the next syntax-and-space, ARG times.

 Motion: Line
 ^^^^^^^^^^^^

 ``(meep-move-line-beginning ARG)``
-   Cursor motion which doesn't drop selection.
+   Move to the beginning of the current line end.
    Moves to the end when ARG is negative.

 ``(meep-move-line-end ARG)``
-   Cursor motion which doesn't drop selection.
+   Move to the end of the current line end.
    Moves to the beginning when ARG is negative.

 ``(meep-move-line-non-space-beginning ARG)``